Sobrang Monastery

-is located in Ura Gewog, Bumthang district in central Bhutan.
+is located in the Ura Gewog, Bumthang district in central Bhutan.
 It is one of the earliest religious establishments in central Bhutan and probably the first center for the practice of Vajrakilaya teachings in Bhutan.
 It was founded around 1200 CE by practitioner of Vajrakilaya teachings from the Nyö Clan called Nyöton Thrulzhik Chöjé (approx. 1179-1265).
 Nyöton was a scion of the Nyö lineage in the 18th generation and is the son of Nyö Gyelwa Lhanangpa Sangay Raychen alis Zejid Pel (1164-1224).
 However, according to the oral history, it is established by Gyelwa Lhanangpa.
 Nevertheless, since its establishment, the temple has been a vibrant center of religious and cultural life and served as a source of religious culture and traditions for most of the central and some parts of eastern Bhutan.
-Sumthrang, thus, is a very important religious, cultural and historical center in Bhutan’s history.In addition, descendants from its lineage include Pema Lingpa and hence the Wangchuck Royal family.
-As one of the earliest religious centers in the country, it houses some of Bhutan’s oldest and most sacred relics.
+Sumthrang, thus, is a very important religious, cultural and historical center in Bhutan's history.In addition, descendants from its lineage include Pema Lingpa and hence the Wangchuck Royal family.
+As one of the earliest religious centers in the country, it houses some of Bhutan's oldest and most sacred relics.